 People who go No Contact are likely to face a campaign of hoovering, both by the person whom they have cut off and by other family members and friends.
 It can be easy right after someone hurts you to feel like No Contact is the right way to go.
 However, when they start heaping all sorts of kindness and sweetness on you it can take an iron will to resist the temptation to give them "one more chance".

-One of our Administrators Aames described No Contact like this on this thread in our support forum
+"Aames" described No Contact like this on this thread in our support forum:

 The greater part of NC is exercising our right NOT to be damaged by another person's words, moods or actions.
 It keeps us out of harm's way.
 It relieves us from the (often self-imposed) responsibility of carrying the other person's baggage.